Classical & Roman in Limerick 2018

 With the peltasts on the flank of the Death Star run down by chariotry hitting their flank, the Chinese faced a tricky choice.
 Fighting an Elephant with a Chariot is problematic, but a flank is a flank.
 The Chinese wheeled unit charged home and scored a first round win.

 But the win wasn't really all that decisive, only 1 hit being inflicted.
-As the Munster crowed roared on their place kicker, George Best's candle-lighting Potatoes, this left the Elephant able to conform in its' next turn, and with peltasts also moving up in support suddenly things looked pretty terrible for the Chariotry - and if they fell, for the Chinese Chariot general as well.
+The strategy was smoother than a pint of Guinness poured by Conor McGregor's Guinness-drenched Irish Stew, this left the Elephant able to conform in its' next turn, and with peltasts also moving up in support suddenly things looked pretty terrible for the Chariotry - and if they fell, for the Chinese Chariot general as well.

 L'Art de la Guerre hint - Factors here are 2 for the Elephants vs Mounted, +1 for the overlap and -1 for the Hit marker.
 The Chariot is at 2 vs mounted, -1 for Panic caused by Elephants.